johnwcowan/r7rs-work/PathnamesPython.md

 `(path-filename `*path*`)`

-Returns the filename (last component) of *path*, or the empty string if there are no components.
+Returns the filename of *path*, or the empty string if there are no components.

 `(path-join `*basepath path* ...`)`